Quantized Floquet topology with temporal noise

 All of these non-equilibrium states are protected by discrete time-translation symmetry of the Floquet Hamiltonian, $H(t) = H(t+T)$, where $T=2\pi/\Omega$ is the driving period.
 In this Letter, we ask what happens to the AFAI upon breaking time-translation symmetry via time-dependent random noise.
 A similar question has been studied in the case of a Floquet SPT protected by chiral symmetry \cite{sieberer2018statistical,rieder2018localization}, where the authors found that edge states decay at a slow but finite rate set by diffusion.
-In this work, we instead find that for the two most realistic experimental protocols, namely bulk magnetization or current measurements in partially-filled samples, the topological response remains \emph{fully protected} over a time scale that diverges in the thermodynamic limit.
-We trace this topological protection back to Pauli blocking, which prevents diffusive loss of the topological edge state pumping up to approximately the Thouless time.
+In this work, we instead find that for the two most realistic experimental protocols, namely bulk magnetization or current measurements in partially-filled samples as illustrated in Fig.~\ref{Figure.Intro}a, the topological response remains \emph{fully protected} over a time scale that diverges in the thermodynamic limit.
+We trace this topological protection back to Pauli blocking, which prevents diffusive loss of the topological edge state pumping up to approximately the Thouless time as shown in ~\fref{Figure.Intro}b.
 We argue that the results should hold for many-body localization as well as Anderson localization, and comment on the potential for experimental realization.